*photo by Eva Bartlett

 And I remember him, his dedication, mischievous smile, compassion, humility, and readiness, whether to join a Palestinian-led non-violent protest against Israeli attacks on Palestinian farmers or to share a coffee and a shisha and discuss politics.

-Vik, were he alive, would be among the activists not intimidated by such an act.
 In spring 2011, a Canadian delegation will join Freedom Flotilla 2 in sailing to Gaza, to “expose the Canadian government’s unjustified support for Israel” and to reject the Israeli-imposed, internationally-backed -including Canada -siege on Gazas 1.5 million Palestinians.
 Which is why Vik was there in the first place.

 A big hug, stay human.